nikkilr88/egghead-asciicasts/angular-2-fundamentals/lessons/angular-2-controlling-how-styles-are-shared-with-view-encapsulation.md

 When you add a style sheet to your project -- I'll just add `tachyons` in here and hit save -- you'll notice that those styles will apply to everything in your project.
 That's the expected behavior.
-I can actually go into my components and for example on my `button` I could say I want to use the classes from this library of `white` text on a background of black with the `code` font.
+I can actually go into my components and for example on my `button` I could say I want to use the classes from this library of `white` text on a background of `bg-black` with the `code` font.

 **simple-form.component.ts**
 ``` javascript